ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 ;
 ```

-### Implementation for Azure resources
+### Implementation of Azure resources

 PIM can be used for Entra roles *and* Azure roles, you just need to be aware of the quirky way it's hidden in the web interface.
 (PIM > Manage > Azure Resources)
 Once you click on that [link](https://portal.azure.com/#view/Microsoft_Azure_PIMCommon/CommonMenuBlade/~/azurerbacbrowse), you are able to select your *Management Group*.
 Once this is selected, you are able to click `Manage resource` at the bottom to get to your specific PIM panel for that abstraction group.
-You're ofcourse encouraged to also select a *Subscription*, *Resource Group* and possibly even *Resource* to scope PIM down as much as possible to reduce blast radius.
+You're of course encouraged to also select a *Subscription*, *Resource Group* and possibly even *Resource* to scope PIM down as much as possible to reduce blast radius.

-An example could be that you don't want to give your senior developers permanent access to your production database, but audit access instead and give them the possibility to escalate to the *Database Administrator* role on that specific object incase of an incident, upgrades etc.
+An example could be that you don't want to give your senior developers permanent access to your production database, but audit access instead and give them the possibility to escalate to the *Database Administrator* role on that specific object in case of an incident, upgrades etc.

 Assign your Breakglass account from earlier as permanent owner to your Azure *Subscription*, so you can move the actual users with permissive roles over to PIM.

 ### The power of PIM group membership

-So this is cool and all, but ofcourse only has benefits within the Azure realm.
+So this is cool and all, but of course only has benefits within the Azure realm.
 Or does it?
-An often forgotten but immensely powerful detail is that PIM actually kickstarts [SCIM](https://learn.microsoft.com/en-us/entra/architecture/sync-scim) synchronisation!
+An often-forgotten but immensely powerful detail is that PIM actually kickstarts [SCIM](https://learn.microsoft.com/en-us/entra/architecture/sync-scim) synchronization!
-A little primer for the initiates: SCIM allows you to synchronise members, member state, groups and group memberships to other software.
+A little primer for the initiates: SCIM allows you to synchronize members, member states, groups and group memberships to other software.
-So would you setup SCIM between Entra ID and Slack, any enabled Entra user account would popup as a Slack member automagically (and be disabled vice-versa).
+So would you set up SCIM between Entra ID and Slack, any enabled Entra user account would pop up as a Slack member automagically (and be disabled vice-versa).
 If your SaaS software supports SCIM, you can now re-use the same groups that exist within Entra and have peace of mind that their state is reflected on both systems.

 But this suffers from the same permanent permissive role problem.
 Or... do you see where I'm going with this?